visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 Remarks:

-- As it's an expensive operation, it is not recommended to call `getRenderedFeatures` every time `onViewStateChange` is executed, use a debounce function instead.
+- As it's an expensive operation, it's not recommended to call `getRenderedFeatures` every time `onViewStateChange` is executed, use a debounce function instead.

-- In most of the cases you probably want to use it attached to `onViewStateChange` and `onViewportLoad`
+- In most of the cases you probably want to use it attached to `onViewStateChange` and `onViewportLoad`.

 ## Tile